Last Quarter on

 Moon before ascending node

-10 days after descending node on 7 March 2028 at 18:06 in ♋ Cancer.
-The Moon is located south of the ecliptic over the following 2 days, until the lunar orbit crosses from South to North in ascending node on 20 March 2028 at 16:19 in ♑ Capricorn.
+10 days after descending node on 7 March 2028 at 18:06 in ♋ Cancer the Moon is positioned south of the ecliptic over the following 2 days until the lunar crosses the ecliptic again from South to North in ascending node on 20 March 2028 at 16:19 in ♑ Capricorn.

 Moon after southern standstill

-1 day since the previous standstill on 17 March 2028 at 10:25 in ♐ Sagittarius when the Moon has reached South declination of ∠-26.380°, the lunar orbit is extending northward over the next 13 days to face maximum declination of ∠26.235° at the point of next northern standstill on 1 April 2028 at 03:04 in ♊ Gemini.
+1 day since the last southern standstill on 17 March 2028 at 10:25 in ♐ Sagittarius when the Moon has reached South declination of ∠-26.380° the lunar orbit is extending northward over the next 13 days to face maximum declination of ∠26.235° at the point of next northern standstill on 1 April 2028 at 03:04 in ♊ Gemini.

 Syzygy in 7 days